yakoub/working_hours/README.md

-sql program to track working ours by hooking to pm-util suspend operation.
+sql program to track working hours by hooking to pm-util suspend operation.

 when computer wakes then it stores start of the day, and when it is last suspended it marks end of the day .